 Forever Missed - Create a memorial website to preserve and share memories of your loved one. www.forevermissed.com

-Qeepr - An interactive storytelling platform dedicated to memorialising the lives of the departed with the aid of modern technology, the QR code. www.qeepr.com
+Keeper - An interactive storytelling platform dedicated to memorialising the lives of the departed with the aid of modern technology, the QR code. www.mykeeper.com

-These are some books which we have read ourselves and found to be useful.
+Here are some books on grief and bereavement which we have read ourselves and found to be useful.

 Ask Me His Name - by Elle Wright - A heartwarming yet heartbreaking account of Elle's experience of motherhood after losing her baby son Teddy shortly after birth.
 Beautifully written, from the writer of the Feathering the Empty Nest blog.